NoneGG/aredis/docs/source/pubsub.rst

     await p.subscribe('my-first-channel', 'my-second-channel', ...)
     await p.psubscribe('my-*', ...)

-The :class:`~coredis.commands.builders.pubsub.PubSub` instance is now subscribed to those channels/patterns.
-The subscription confirmations can be seen by reading messages from the :class:`~coredis.commands.builders.pubsub.PubSub` instance.
+The :class:`~coredis.commands.pubsub.PubSub` instance is now subscribed to those channels/patterns.
+The subscription confirmations can be seen by reading messages from the :class:`~coredis.commands.pubsub.PubSub` instance.

 .. code-block:: python